-17.20 External Access
+17.20 External access

 The machine tool builder can configure teleservice settings with the LSV-2 interface.
-Refer to your machine tool manual for more information.
+The machine manual provides further information.

 The soft key SERVICE can be used to grant or restrict access through the LSV-2 interface.